webmeier/learnjs/outlines/outline8.md

     4. 🛠 building an autocomplete input
     5. 🛠 building a todo-list
 12. Asynchronous JavaScript (Ajax)
-    1. What is AJAX
+    1. Introduction to Ajax
     2. Understanding JSON
     3. The Fetch API
-    4. Anatomy of a request
-    5. Understanding API documentations
+    4. JavaScript Promises
+    5. Requests and responses
+    6. Dealing with Pagination
-    6. Sending a post request
+    7. Sending a post request
-    7. Understanding Promises
+    8. Understanding CURL
-    8. Handling errors
+    9. Handling errors
-    9. Async/await
+    10. Using Axios
+    11. Async and await
-    10. 🛠 building a loading indicator
+    12. 🛠 building a loading indicator
-    11. 🛠 building a twitter feed
+    13. 🛠 building a twitter feed
-    12. 🛠 building a google maps component
+    14. 🛠 building a google maps component
 13. Scroll and browser resize events
     1. Scroll and resize events
     2. Debouncing and throttling